-As an example we present a header in Table 6 (Example 2) that describes a SOHO Coronal Diagnostic Spectrometer observation from October 1998: a linear slit moves across the field from right to left during the observation, so different parts (columns) of the image are observed at different times.
-The example header defines the relations between the different coordinate systems by specifying a degenerate Time axis that is related to the first spatial pixel axis through a PC i_j matrix; the non-diagonal spatial elements are not zero since the detector was not aligned to solar north.
+As an example we present a header in Table 7 (Example 2) that describes a SOHO Coronal Diagnostic Spectrometer observation from October 1998 (Harris, et al. 1992): a linear slit moves across the field from right to left during the observation, so different parts (columns) of the image are observed at different times.
+The example header defines the relations between the different coordinate systems by specifying a degenerate Time axis that is related to the first spatial pixel axis through a PC i-j matrix; the non-diagonal spatial elements are not zero since the detector was not aligned to solar north.